kendo-labs/kendo-bootstrapper/kendosrc/docs/api/framework/model.md

 ### bind

 Attaches a handler to an event.
-More info can be found in the [bind](/api/framework/observable#bind) section of the
+More info can be found in the [bind](/api/framework/observable#methods-bind) section of the Observable API reference.

 ### Model.define